pybamm-team/PyBaMM/docs/tutorials/add-model.rst

             debug = True
         unittest.main()

 We can now add functions such as :meth:`my_first_test` to :class:`TestMyNewModel` which run specific tests.
 As a first test, we recommend you make use of :class:`tests.StandardModelTest` which runs a suite of basic tests.
-If your new model is a full model of a battery and therefore an instance :class:`pybamm.StandardBatteryBaseModel` then :class:`tests.StandardBatteryTest` will also check the set of outputs are producing reasonable behaviour.
+If your new model is a full model of a battery and therefore inherits from :class:`pybamm.StandardBatteryBaseModel` then :class:`tests.StandardBatteryTest` will also check the set of outputs are producing reasonable behaviour.

+Please see the tests of the inbuilt models to get a further idea of how to test the your model.